 There are more places in Varadero, specifically Cubacar offices, where you can rent motorbikes.
 You can find these offices or booths near your hotel or in downtown Varadero.

 Renting a motorbike in Cuba is also way cheaper than renting a car.
 However, choices are also limited.
-There is only one model available, the scooter type, which is not suitable for long distances.
+There is only one model available, the scooter type, which is unsuitable for long distances.
 The price for renting a scooter is 25-35 USD per day if you rent it for more than 24 hours and less than a month.
 Prices are 10-15 USD per hour if you rent the scooter for less than 24 hours.
 There is also a security deposit of 50 USD.

-As is the case with modern car rentals, you won’t be able to pay in cash, and US-issued credits cards won’t work.
+As is the case with modern car rentals, you won’t be able to pay in cash, and US-issued credit cards won’t work.
 Also, you are required to bring in your driver’s license and passport.
 Oh, and you have to be 21 years old or older.